blithersoup/midi-5x8/README.md

 ## Takeaways

-I just wanted the board so I used the arduino firmware solution, BUT if I wanted to add more features I would have switched to and STM32.
+I just wanted the board so I used the arduino firmware solution, BUT if I wanted to add more features I would have switched to an STM32.
 At that point I would have included just the mcu in the spec and wired the usb interface myself, which I considered for this project and decided against.
 Overall, I am pleased with the end result and had a good time learning about pcb design.
 Demo coming soon!